Let’s face it. There are days when the budget needs help, but food still needs to go on the table.

 Make sure you also communicate your intentions and your goals with your family.
 If you don’t, this will be an uphill, loooooong battle.
 I promise.

 Related Post: Take a No Spend Month + Free Printables

 My rules for a no spend grocery challenge:

 Don’t stock up for your no spend grocery challenge.

 I’ve read so many challenges where step 1 is to go get everything you need to survive a month.

 In what world is that not spending money?
 That’s cheating, and not many people can go out and drop $200 on “essentials” before doing a no spend challenge.

 The whole point is to survive on what you have already!

-Trust me when I say this, you probably have way more groceries than you think in your cabinets.
+Trust me when I say this, you probably have way more groceries in your cabinets than you think you do.
 You don’t need to stock up.

 I’m telling you, this challenge will change how you think about grocery shopping, meal planning, and food waste!